Wrub/Wrub/README.md

 # Howdy?
 I'm Wrub 👋
 Currently working as a Front-end Developer, based in Curitiba, Paraná, Brazil.

----

-## About Me
-💙 **Science Enthusiast** – Love discussing studies, papers, and science-based knowledge.<br/>
-💡 – A strong interest in the world of innovation, tech and enterprises.<br/>
-💪 – Gymrat and 'retired' basketball player, passionate about staying active and engaging in various physical activities.<br/>
-🎮 – Enjoy all kinds of games, with a focus on FPS.
-Currently hooked on *Hunt: Showdown*.<br/>

----

 ## Stack

 ### Front-end